forestgrape/coronavirus/economics.md

 > 3. Fairness is achieved by increasing fairness for everybody and not by trying to fix unfairness for certain subgroups.
 Singling out subgroups yields new unfairness and spinning the wheel one ends up with individuals.
 So the best is, to start right away with fairness for everybody.

 ## Summary
+[**in work**]
 From time to time part of the economy are shaken, local or worldwide, in specific branches or more uniform.
 Covid-19 does so in specific branches.
 Usually governments need to support both companies and individuals to prevent them falling.
 An ideal economical system according to liberal values would adapt itself.
+The goal here is to improve the financial system to make the economy more adaptable.

-First classical support measures are listed.
-Next a universal credit framework is proposed:
+1. First classical support measures are listed and pro and contras discussed.
+2. A universal credit framework is proposed with the goals:
-* empower everybody to design the economic life
+   * Enable everybody to design the economic life
    * and thereby create a fairer economy
-* improves the resilience of the economical system since everybody has the capability to reorganize and reorientate
+   * Improves the resilience of the economical system since everybody has the capability to reorganize and reorientate
-* all existing social support systems (e.g. unemployment) can be replaced by the credit system
+   * All existing social support systems (e.g. unemployment) can be replaced by the credit system

+3. Ideas to implement such a system are sketched:
+   * Lower interest rates on money handed to financial institutions that is spend on small credits
+   * Flexible payback scheme similar or based on tax systems.
+The idea is that those who are fortune pay back much more than those who are less fortune.
+The credits should expire after some decades.
+   * Financial services as basic infrastructure such as education or streets

-The credit system is accompanied by a modern infrastructure supporting and/or providing
+4. The credit system is accompanied by a modern infrastructure framework providing
-* education
+   * Education
-* transportation
+   * Transportation
-* health care
+   * Health care

 ## Thoughts about Economical Systems